Break-Resilient Codes: Code Construction

 We proceed to the second reason.
-We begin by showing that such~$\bff$ must intersect with both regions, and then show that such~$\bff$ cannot exist.
+In this case, such a fragment~$\bff$ must intersect with both regions, as we show by contradiction as follows.
 Recall that the redundancy region is created by instrumenting the redundancy strings for every interval of length~$c\log m/2$ (see Fig.~\ref{fig:Instrumentation}).
-If~$\bff$ wholly reside in the redundancy region, then~$\bff$ must contain~$\bfm_l$ for some~$l\in[t]$ due to the fact that~$\vert\bff\vert\geq 3c\log m$.
-A contradiction, and hence~$\bff$ intersects both regions.
+If~$\bff$ is entirely contained in the redundancy region, then~$\bff$ must contain~$\bfm_l$ for some~$l\in[t]$ due to the fact that~$\vert\bff\vert\geq 3c\log m$.
+A contradiction.